circonus/irondb-docs/api/search-tags.md

 * `__name`
 * `__check_uuid`

 Which do not explicitly appear in metric names but can be used to find metrics anyway.
+For example, you could query activity periods for all metrics within a given `__check_uuid` even if none of those metrics were submitted with tags.

 If your query uses an unsupported tag character (see [Tag Support](/tags.md)) you must enclose the query in base64 notation: